swarm64/tpc-toolkit/README.md

 - Python min.
 3.6 and pip3
 - Install additional packages with `pip3 install -r requirements.txt`
-- The database can be accessed with user `postgres` *without password*
+- For loading the data, the database must be accessible with the user `postgres` *without password*

 # Create a database and load data